yangyuxue1994/PyACTUPSpreadingActivation/README.md

 To make everything easier, I didn't change much about old methods, instead I added new ones, such as information first needs to be attended, then cleared from Imaginal buffer, then copied to declarative memory buffer.
 The chunk in Imaginal buffer should be **spreading** to all chunks in declarative memory buffer.
 Moreover, when successfully retrieving a memory, model should re-encode this memory.

 The imaginal buffer could set **importance** parameter.
 By default, it would add a uniformly distributed value from 0-2 to Activation.
 When importance is set to a high value, it would be added to chunk's Activation and take over the retrieval process.
+(Details about the definition and theory behind **impotance** could be found here: https://github.com/UWCCDL/PTSD)

-Both spreading activation and importance term could be found in _activation_history dict.
+Both spreading activation and importance term could be checked in _activation_history.